riceissa/issarice.com/wiki/account-names.md

 ---

 Below I list the account names I use on various websites.
+As with [software](software), I like to sign up for a lot of online services to try them out, even though I know I won't continue using most of them.

 I usually use "riceissa" on most sites.
 This is somewhat of a historical accident: when I tried to sign up for my Gmail